latrobe-design-system/latrobe-design-system.github.io/_docs/patterns/explainer.md

 title: "Explainer"
 ---

-The card component is used to provide a brief summary of content or a task, usually with a link to more detail.
+The explainer is used to provide additional context for a term.
+It should never be used for core content.
 {: .intro}

 ## Explainer